mewbotorg/mewbot/dev-docs/manager-dev-notes.md

       - loggers
       - metrics (moving `send` to Input would allow for counters per event type, for example)
       - hmmm, manager would be a good way to handle internal prometheus scraping

+### Alex continues wiring

+Getting input into the manager is now working.
+Now to get output out of it.
+(For the moment, all I want is a "!status" command to _actually_ work).

+The manager input events are generated in the Input.
+There are times when inputs do trivially correspond to outputs.
+But this is not always the case.

+So - two different ways of doing this
+ - "reply" - the message, in some way, is sent back to where it came from
+ - "multicast" - the message is sent everywhere

+However, before we can send the message back to where it came from - in any sense at all - we need to know where that is.
+So messages need to be tagged with the uuid of the IOConfig that created them.
+Which means the input needed to know the uuid of the IOConfig which is managing it.